xbouteiller/BayesMix/README.md

 This repository contains:
 - Code of the model: **_mixed_model.txt_**
-- Code to execute the model in R (to be added soon)
+- Code to execute the model in R (to be added)
-- Plotting functions of the results (to be added soon)
+- Plotting functions of the results (to be added)
 - A sample data set (to be added soon)

 #### Description of the original experimental design: